 LUSCHER, (Otto) Sidney P. 956.
 Private KEH.
 1st Troop 'A' Squadron.
 Entered France 2/06/1915.
 WIA at defense of Vieille Chapelle 9-11/04/1918.
 Discharged 22/02/1919.
 Born in Jul 1891 in Brixton, Derbyshire, England and died in Ontario, Canada in 1965.
 Entitled to 1914/15 Star trio.

 LYONS, Harold Marsh Lyle.
 402. Private KEH.
 'A' and 'B' Squadrons.
 Entered France 22/04/1915.
 Commissioned as a Second Lieutenant, 3rd/1st Cheshire Yeomanry 28/2/17 and rose to rank of Lieutenant Colonel with the Royal Army Service Corps (RASC) in WW2 having attained the rank of Captain in the RASC in 1932.
-Awarded 1936 Coronation Medal.
-Africa Star, Defence 39-45 Star and War Medal with Mentioned in Despatches awarded for WW2 service Awarded Territorial Decoration.
+He was awarded the 1936 Coronation Medal; the Africa Star, 1939-45 Defence and War Medals with Mentioned in Despatches awarded for Second World War service plus he was awarded the Territorial Medal.
 Born in 1893 in Liverpool, England.
 Applied for 1914/15 Star trio from Wallasey, Cheshire.
-Medals sold at auction in the UK in 2019.
+His son Second Lieutenant J. L. Marsh Lyons served with the 7th Hussars in Germany in 1952.
+Photograph of his medals courtesy of a private collector from their collection of medals and the accompanying portrait photograph from the Old Comrades Association Bulleting, No 6, 1938.